a04k/ak.dev.nxt/README.md

 ## Hey There

-This is the source code of my portfolio, feel free to clone or suggest changes and edits
+This is the source code of my portfolio/blog website, feel free to suggest changes and edits

 ## Getting Started